kuzmafloyd/EON/_projects/04-opia-dining.md

     alt: Opia Restaurant in Jimbaran with Sam (@samisfierce)
 ---

 Opia Bali Restaurant, is a stunning cliff-top restaurant and wedding venue in Jimbaran with some of the most beautiful facilities/gardens in the area.
-I was asked to capture some lifestyle photography, showcasing the venue & its uniqueness as a wedding venue.&nbsp;
+I was asked to capture some lifestyle photography, showcasing the venue & its uniqueness as a wedding venue.